william-lawrence/js-notes/README.md

 6. Symbol
 7. BigInt

+**Variables are able to change type in JS.
+But that isn't always a good thing.**

 ### Variables

 There are two common ways to create variables in JS, `let` and `const`.
 We camelCase for variables in JS.
 We can only have one of a variable in a given scope.
 Variables declared with `const` can't be updated.